Home

 CAN I BENEFIT?

-Alwie Lester, special advisor on energy to Western Cape premier Alan Winde and a former general manager at Eskom, explains the factors that determine the rates at which municipalities reimburse owners of grid-tied solar installations that feed energy back into the municipal grid.
+Alwie Lester, special adviser on energy to Western Cape premier Alan Winde and a former general manager at Eskom, explains the factors that determine the rates at which municipalities reimburse owners of grid-tied solar installations that feed energy back into the municipal grid.

 How are the feed-in tariffs determined?